cloud-shell-lib/tag/README.md

-# release.sh
+# tag.sh

-> Publish your git releases swiftly and gently.
+> Publish your git tags swiftly and gently.

 ## Usage